-Over the past few years, observers have collected tissue samples of many of the killer whales which were killed incidental to commercial fisheries.
-Genetics analyses of samples from seven killer whales collected between 1999-2004 have confirmed Alaska resident killers whales are occasionally killed incidentally in the BSAI flatfish trawl (n = 3) and the BSAI Pacific cod fisheries (n = 1); during this period, 3 transient killer whales from the GOA/AI/BS stock were killed incidental to the BSAI pollock trawl fishery (M. Dahlheim, pers. comm., National Marine Mammal Laboratory, Alaska Fisheries Science Center, 7600 Sand Point Way NE, Seattle, WA 98105; 20 February 2013).
-Photo-identification of an entangled male killer whale confirmed the single whale killed incidental to the BSAI Greenland turbot longline was a resident whale (ID = AK218), an animal known since 1993 (Dahlheim 1997; M. Dahlheim, pers. comm., National Marine Mammal Laboratory, Alaska Fisheries 2013).
-However, given the overlap in range of the transient and resident stocks, unless genetic samples can be collected from animals injured or killed by gear or the propeller, these events are assigned to both the transient and resident stock occurring in that area.
-Thus, the mean annual estimated level of serious injury and mortality of Alaska resident killer whales for 2007-2011 is 0.6/year (CV = 0.02) (Table 1).
+Fishery observers have collected tissue samples from many of the killer whales that were killed incidental to U.S. commercial fisheries.
+Genetic analyses of samples from seven killer whales collected between 1999 and 2004 have confirmed that Alaska Resident killer whale mortality occurred incidental to the Bering Sea/Aleutian Islands flatfish trawl (n = 3) and Bering Sea/Aleutian Islands Pacific cod longline fisheries (n = 1) and that Gulf of Alaska, Aleutian Islands, and Bering Sea Transient killer whale mortality occurred incidental to the Bering Sea/Aleutian Islands pollock trawl fishery (n = 3) (M. Dahlheim, NMFS-AFSC-MML, pers. comm., 20 February 2013).
+Given the overlap in the range of transient and resident stocks in Alaska waters, unless genetic samples can be collected from animals injured or killed by gear or the ship's propeller, these events are assigned to both the transient and resident stock occurring in that area.
+Thus, the estimated mean annual mortality and serious injury rate of one killer whale in 2010-2014 will be assigned to both the Gulf of Alaska, Aleutian Islands, and Bering Sea Transient and the Alaska Resident stocks of killer whales (Table 1).